 Pour all of the ingredients in your bottle.
 Spray where needed and let air dry.
 Use 2-4 times a day until your skin feels better.

-- If you find this is too strong for your kids (essential oils and apple cider vinegar can sting on open cuts or wounds), then reduce the amount of either or just add more water until it is diluted to your liking.
+- Essential oils and apple cider vinegar can sometimes sting on open cuts or wounds for this with sensitive skin.
+If it irritates your skin or you’re using it for kids, then reduce the amount of either ingredient.
+Or just add more water until it is diluted to your liking.

 - Keep away from the eyes and any open wounds or cuts as it will burn (I just hold my hand over my kids’ eyes and it does the trick).

-- Make sure you start with a clean glass bottle – best way is to boil it on the stove for a few minutes, but soap and hot water will work, too.
+- Start with a sanitized glass bottle – boil it on the stove for a few minutes, but soap and hot water will work, too.

-- It’s very safe and can be used as many times as you need it.
+- This recipe is very safe – use it as many times as you need it.

-- Don’t worry, you won’t smell like a walking pickle jar!
-That’s the great thing about ACV – the smell is gone once it dries!
+- Don’t worry, you won’t smell like a walking pickle jar – the vinegar scent evaporates quickly.

 - The aloe is optional, just a booster to make it even better.
 Other ideas include vitamin e oil, jojoba oil, and even olive oil.